 That afternoon, stroll the historic downtown filled with quaint shops throughout its redbrick architecture and small-town charm.
 Carboni’s Ristorante, Bar, and Market offers an Italian-forward menu complete with homemade pizza and pasta straight from Winter’s regional bounty.
 Other options include: El Verduzco Taco Truck, Putah Creek Cafe, Hooby’s Brewery, Preserve, Buckhorn Steakhouse, or any number of other locally owned, specialty type dining establishments.
 Lay your head at Hotel Winters, a boutique suite style property offering countryside luxury and an amazing view from its rooftop bar.
 You can also find the comforts of home at any number of Airbnbs in the area.

 Your final day opens up the window to Yolo’s Countryside area.
 Activities include exploring wide open spaces dotted with large and small farms, more hiking, biking, and wildlife viewing.
 Afterwards, enjoy restaurants and wineries galore!
 There are more than 10 locally owned wineries in the area.
 Each offers a very personal experience in their tasting rooms as well as unique varietals not found anywhere else.
 Yolo County is a substantial grape growing area with much of its grape volume going to other nearby regions such as Napa Valley.
 But each winery saves the best for their own visitors.
+Grab the Yolo County Tasting Pass to sample flights and make sure to read up on our Vineyards With A View blog post.

 If you’d like a brochure mailed to you, request a brochure below.Request a brochure